Rental Car Insurance: Do You Need It If You Have Auto Insurance?

 The LDW (Loss Damage Waiver) or CDW (Collision Damage Waiver) is the most pushed add-on at rental counters.
 Technically, it's not insurance — it's a waiver that removes your financial responsibility for damage to or theft of the rental vehicle.
 It covers collisions, vandalism, weather events, and fire.

-If you already have collision insurance and comprehensive coverage on your personal policy, LDW/CDW is largely redundant — but it does eliminate the hassle of filing a claim and paying your deductible.
+If you already have collision and comprehensive coverage on your personal policy, LDW/CDW is largely redundant — but it does eliminate the hassle of filing a claim and paying your deductible.
+Critically, most LDW/CDW waivers still do not cover loss-of-use fees or administrative charges billed by the rental company.
+These hidden fees can be substantial: loss-of-use alone can run $1,000–$2,000+ on a single incident, while administrative fees commonly add another $150 or more per incident.

 Supplemental Liability Insurance (SLI)

 Rental cars come with basic state-required liability, but those minimums are often dangerously low.
 SLI (sometimes called SLP) boosts your liability limits in case you cause an accident that injures others or damages property.
 If your personal liability limits are already strong, you likely don't need this.
-Learn more about liability car insurance limits and how much coverage you really need.
+Learn more about car insurance add-ons to see which optional coverages are actually worth paying for.

 Personal Accident Insurance (PAI)